eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 *Fast DDS* provides a client-server discovery mechanism, in which a server DomainParticipant operates as the central point of communication.
-It collects and processes the metatraffic sent by the client DomainParticipants, and then distributes the appropriate information among the rest of the clients.
+It collects and processes the metatraffic sent by the client DomainParticipants, and then distributes it among the rest of the clients.

 A complete description of the feature can be found at :ref:`discovery_server`.
 The following subsections present configurations for different discovery server use cases.